 Bring a magnifier of some sort

 Not everything is going to show up in large print, so bring a magnifier- either a portable video magnifier or good old fashioned magnifying glass.
-You will be happy to have it.
-Here’s my review of the Eschenbach SmartLux.
+You will be happy to have it when reading over lots of different print materials or trying to decipher handwriting.
+Since many Model UN conferences do not allow cell phones, having a physical device is going to be better than having apps on a phone.

 Don’t expect digital materials

 The conference I attended strictly prohibited electronics of any sort, and there are still many conferences where that is the case.
-So, expect accessible materials as print copies.
-Read more about my accommodations for print materials here.
+So, expect accessible materials to be printed as physical copies.
+It helps to know what font/paper sizes you will need in advance, so I recommend having this information on file or memorized.

 If possible, request preferential seating

-I was lucky enough to sit relatively close to the front of the room without having to request it.
+I was lucky enough to sit relatively close to the front of the room without having to request it, since countries were seated alphabetically.
 Talk to the sponsors before the event to ensure preferential seating accommodations will be met.
-Read my post on preferential seating here.

 Ask people to read information out loud